Big-Ideas-Lab/nutrics/README.md

 ```
 git clone 'https://github.com/Big-Ideas-Lab/nutrics.git'
 cd nutrics
 pip install -r requirements.txt
-python3 main.py
+FLASK_APP=run.py FLASK_DEBUG=1 flask run
 ```

-Note: clean_foods.csv is not hosted on this GitHub page.
-We do not have permission to distribute this dataset, as it doesn't belong to us.
-Please contact a member of the BIG IDEAs Lab for permission to access this dataset.
+Note: nutrics.db and clean_foods.csv are not hosted on this GitHub page.
+We do not have permission to distribute these datasets, as they don't belong to us.
+Please contact a member of the BIG IDEAs Lab for permissions.

 ```

-Update 2.27.2020: Try these endpoints once you have flask running on a local server:

-{localhost}/get_nutrients/<string>
-{localhost}/get_palate/<string>

-Update 3.25.2020: This endpoint allows you to use the GeoLocal and Recommender Modules
-to find local foods tailored to your palate.
-It requires a post API call with a .json file.

-{localhost}/get_rec/<json>
+Update 4.15.2020: We restructured the backend and the previous endpoints no longer exist.
+Please check back in in the next few days when this README is updated.
 ```

 -------------

+- [ ] README needs updating.

 ## **Backend API:**

-### main.py
+### app.py

 This file contains a Flask application.
-Think of it as the "hub" by which the other modules (Nutrition, Palate, Recommender, GeoLocal) connect and interact. main.py accepts and returns information to our Google Firestore where user data is held.
+Think of it as our central hub that reroutes users based on their endpoint.

+### models.py
+This file defines

 ### Nutrition.py